ITU-BDSA23-GROUP23/Chirp/docs/report.md

 ## Sequence of functionality/calls through Chirp!

-When a user accesses the website they make a http GET request.
-If they make such a request to a page to which they are not authorized, then the program makes an authorized code request + code challenge to Azure AD B2C attempting to Authenticate the user.
+When a user accesses the website, they make a http GET request.
+If they make such a request to a page to which they are not authorized, then the program makes an authorized code request + code challenge to Azure AD B2C, attempting to Authenticate the user.
 Azure B2C then sends an authorization code request to Github, Where the user can authorize with GitHub to login.
-If the user is successful with this, then it returns an authorization code to B2C and B2C get a token from github with the code.
-B2C then returns an authorization code to the Client.
+If the user is successful with this, then it returns an authorization code to B2C, and B2C gets a token from github with the code.
+B2C then returns an authorization code to the client.
 The client can get authorization id and token from B2C.
-When the user has logged in and is granted authorization to the page, then the server returns the web page, and the client can render it.
+When the user has logged in, and is granted authorization to the page, then the server returns the web page, and the client can render it.

 ![Sequence Diagram](diagrams/SequenceeForProtectedResource.png)